bealex/Macaroni/README.md

 can be used for DI framework.
 Here it is.

 Macaroni uses a hack from this article https://www.swiftbysundell.com/articles/accessing-a-swift-property-wrappers-enclosing-instance/ to be able to access `self` of the enclosing object.
-There is a limitation because of that: `@Injected` can be used _only in classes_, because properties are being lazy initialized when accessed first time, thus changing the object it is contained in (and it is not easy to do with value types).
+There is a limitation because of that: `@Injected` can be used _only in reference types_, because properties are being lazy initialized when accessed first time, thus changing the container (which is problematic to do with value types).

 #### Migration